Travel to Costa Rica during Covid-19: What you need to know before you go - KTVZ

 Costa Rica opened back up for tourism in November 2020.
 The country has eased restrictions in recent weeks and is looking into creating a digital nomad visa to drum up visitors who’ll make lasting contributions to the local economy.

-However, a new wave of the virus is taking off, with hospitals now “dangerously full,” and the country being put on other states’ watch lists.
+However, a new wave of the virus has taken off in 2021, with hospitals “dangerously full” at the peak, and the country being put on other states’ watch lists.

 What’s on offer